-Qualification Grade/GPA Subjects requirements Specific requirements Honours degree or equivalent First- or upper second-class A language or other relevant discipline.
+Qualification Grade/GPA Subjects requirements Specific requirements Honours degree or equivalent First- or upper second-class Equivalent in English, modern languages, or a cognate discipline.

 Mature applicants

 Studying for a degree later in life can be extremely rewarding and mature students are often among our most successful.